AfterShip/coding-guideline-javascript/README.md

+# This is deprecated

+Please refer to our new coding guideline which is using [eslint](https://github.com/AfterShip/eslint-config-aftership)

 # AfterShip Own Rules
 * Filename & foldername: Use snake_case
 * Use TAB (4 spaces) instead of space for indentation